NeuroXiq/RobiniaDocs/README.md

 Description: Arctium is a simple crypto library.
 It provides various cryptographic functions, ciphers, connection protocols Nuget Package Name: Arctium.Shared
 ```

+But if You want to:
+- Add arbitrary HTML
+- Execute custom Javascript
+- Has full control over generated documents by docfx
+- Use other generators instead of docfx

+RobiniaDocs probably will not be the best option for now, consider other hosting platforms e.g. github pages/readthedocs

 ---